boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/samples/v3.3.40-or-later/asp-net.md

 # Bold BI Dashboards embedding in ASP.NET Web Forms using Embedded SDK

-A link has been provided to [download](https://onpremise-demo.boldbi.com/getting-started/asp-net-v3.3/sample.zip) the sample application, which demonstrates the dashboard rendering with the list of dashboards available in your Bold BI server and followed by steps to create new embedding application in the `ASP.NET Web Forms` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/aspnet-web-forms-sample) the sample application, which demonstrates dashboard rendering with a list of dashboards available in your Bold BI server and is followed by steps to create a new embedding application in the `ASP.NET Web Forms` on your own.

 > **NOTE:** The best way to get started would be reading the [Getting Started](/embedded-bi/javascript-based/getting-started/) section of the documentation to start using first.
 The `Getting Started` guide gives you enough information that you need to know before working on the sample.

 ## How to run the sample

-1. Please [download](https://onpremise-demo.boldbi.com/getting-started/asp-net-v3.3/sample.zip) the ASP.NET Web Forms sample.
+1. Please [get](https://github.com/boldbi/aspnet-web-forms-sample) the ASP.NET Web Forms sample.

 2. You need to set your embed property details in the `EmbedProperties.cs` and `Site.Master` as follows.
 ![Embed Properties](/static/assets/embedded/javascript/sample/images/asp-net-embed.png)